matthewhudson/docs.storyscript.io/quick-start/README.md

 story login
 ```

-All done!
-You're all set to create and deploy apps written in Storyscript.
+All done! 💪 You're all set to create and deploy your apps.

 ## Write your first Story